SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Debate tournaments have a stark difference between expectations and reality for anyone new to them.
 If you don't educate juniors on the tournament experience, then
 - They might reach home later than they told their parents to expect them.
-- They might miss out on eating food at all if you don't tell them the strategic time to eat food.
+- They might delay food expecting a break, and then miss out on eating food at all, if you don't tell them the strategic time to eat food.
-- There are a lot of possible logistic issues like all members of a team filling feedback, trainees being confused about filling the ballot, a bunch of other tabbycat issues like navigating on your private url, etc
+- There are a lot of possible logistic issues like all members of a team filling feedback, trainees being confused about filling the ballot, a bunch of other Tabbycat issues like navigating on your private url, different forms of check-in, etc.
 - They might expect the tournament to provide food so they won't have made their own food plans like lunch boxes.

 One briefing session before their first tournament, talking about the logistics, equity, and anything else, can go a long way.
 It's also nice to drive hard the point that the experience, the learning, and the fun matter far more than points.